Sultan00786/FAQ-Ass/README.md

 # FAQ Management System

 This project is a FAQ Management System built using Node.js, Express, Prisma, and Docker.
-It allows you to store FAQs with questions and answers, and supports language-specific translations for each FAQ.
-The system uses Redis for caching and Google Cloud Translate for translation services.
+It allows a multilingual FAQ service where users can create and fetch FAQs in three languages: English (en), Hindi (hi), and French (fr) using the Google Translation API.
+The application supports language-based FAQ retrieval, allowing users to specify their preferred language when making requests.

+To enhance performance and reduce redundant API calls, Redis is implemented for caching frequently requested FAQs.
+This ensures faster response times for repeated queries.
+The application is containerized using Docker for seamless deployment and scalability.

 ## Prerequisites